 Entomological Society of Canada – Gold Medal

 The ESC Gold Medal recognizes outstanding achievement in Canadian entomology.
-The recipient of the 2022 ESC Gold Medal is Dr Donna Giberson, Professor Emerita at the University of Prince Edward Island.
+The recipient of the 2023 ESC Gold Medal is Dr Maya Evenden, Professor at the University of Alberta.

 Previous Winners